SabYic/my-post/index.md

 ---
-layout: default
+layout: page
 title: Home
+permalink: /
 ---

-# Hello from index.md

-This will appear as the home page.
+# Welcome to My Site

+This is the homepage content from `index.md`.